aviadra/Cloud-profiler/README.md

 - Using python3 run the script

 `python3 ./iTerm-cloud-profile-generator/update-cloud-hosts.py`
-- You need to setup your access keys per the instructions below and then run again.
+- You need to set up your access keys per the instructions below and then run again.
 Once that's done, you should see the dynamic profiles populated in iTerm (cmd + O).
 Windows users, see instructions below.